CommonAccord/Cmacc-Org/Doc/G/Open-Source-Law/PO/DE_Series_LLC_Operating_Agreement.md

 4.=[G/Z/ol/5]

-5.Ti=V.	MANAGEMENT AND CONTROL OF THE COMPANY
+5.Ti=MANAGEMENT AND CONTROL OF THE COMPANY

 5.1.Ti=Management